International Education Center

 If this is your first semester in the U.S. at SMC, make sure you submit the check-in form within 10 days of arrival.
 If you have not done it yet, do it now by logging in to your International Student Portal and clicking the “Requests & Documents” tab.

-To maintain your visa status and keep your SEVIS record active, it is important to enroll in at least 12 units and to follow the on-ground requirement.
-The on-ground requirement states that most classes (at least 9 units) should be on-ground/hybrid and only one 3-unit fully online class can count toward the 12 unit requirement.
+To maintain your F-1 status and keep your SEVIS record active, it is important to enroll in at least 12 units and to follow the on-ground requirement.
+The on-ground requirement states that at least 9 units must be on-ground/hybrid and only one fully online class can count toward the 12 unit minimum requirement.

 The International Education Center (IEC) is required to have current information on F1 students.
 This includes address, phone number, and email address.
-If you have not provided the International Education Center with your current contact information, please update your information in your Corsair Connect student profile.
+Remember to update your contact information in your Corsair Connect student profile.
 If you are unable to update your information in Corsair Connect, please contact the IEC for assistance.

 Tap Card and Student ID